Duet3D/wiki-content/Duet3D_hardware/Accessories/Duet_3_ADC_daughterboard.md

 ## Supported hardware

 Each daughterboard supports 2 channels, i.e. two separate analog inputs per daughterboard.
 Duet mainboards and expansion boards support two, one or zero daughterboards.
 Refer to the table below.

+Note the ADC Daughterboard is not supported on Duet 2 hardware.

 | Duet board | Number of boards supported | Notes
 |---|---|--|